Last Updated on August 6, 2022

 The camel, the iconic desert transport animal, was domesticated thousands of years ago and can be ridden ethically similar to horses.
 Camel safaris are available in many parts of the world, from Africa to Mexico to Japan to Australia.
 Wherever there is a desert, you will probably find a camel to ride.
 And if that’s not exotic enough for you, in some places like South Africa ostrich riding is a thing.

-If you’re looking for a thrill, dive into the very popular desert sand sports like dune-bashing (dune racing in 4x4s), dirt biking and quad-bike and dune-buggy rides.
+If you’re looking for a thrill, dive into the very popular desert sand sports like dune riding and dune-bashing (dune racing in 4x4s), dirt biking and quad-bike and dune-buggy rides.
 These are activities not recommended for the faint of heart!

 Desert surfing and dune skiing are two ideal ways to complement a desert safari.
 Action sports on sand dunes are practiced with all types of boards: sandboards (i.e. snowboards with a very thick laminate base), sleds, skis.